ADSL broadband is the UK’s most popular form of internet connection. ADSL stands for:

-- Cable broadband, which uses fibre-optic cables to provide speeds of up to 300Mbps.
+- Cable broadband, which uses fibre-optic cables to provide speeds of up to 330Mbps.

 - 3G mobile broadband, which uses mobile phone signal to provide speeds of up to 21Mbps.

-- 4G mobile broadband also users mobile phone networks but offers speeds up to five times the UK's 3G average.
+- 4G mobile broadband also uses mobile phone networks but offers speeds of up to 80Mbps.